The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Connection to Classical Solutions

 \end{lemma}

-\begin{proof} As carried out in \cite[p.1375]{ET09}, we will prove the desired result first for $g$ satisfying some additional properties, and then extend it to the general case. \begin{enumerate} \item [1.] {\it Assume $g$ is concave.} Since $g$ is bounded from below, $\mathcal{U}^-_g$ is nonempty.
-Also, concavity of $g$ implies that $g(X^{t,x}_\cdot)$ is a supermartingale.
-This, together with \eqref{v^-<U}, yields
+\begin{proof} We will prove the desired result first for $g$ satisfying some additional properties, and then extend it to the general case. \begin{itemize} \item [1.] {\it $g$ is concave.} Since $g$ is bounded from below, $\mathcal{U}^-_g$ is nonempty.
+Moreover, being bounded from below and concave implies that $g$ is nondecreasing.
+In view of \eqref{v^-<U} and \eqref{defn U},